 I shot a few shots of each, uncompressed and lossless, to see if I could actually see a difference to justify the larger file sizes.

-Although there isn’t a lot of color in the shadows or in the fine details of this shot, you can see that the uncompressed image is slightly sharper.
-It just has a little more detail and feels a bit snappier.
+Although there isn’t a lot of colors in the shadows or in the fine details of this shot, you can see that the uncompressed image is slightly different.
+The edges look a little cleaner.

-The same applies in the shadows where I lifted the exposure +5 EV in Lightroom.
+The same applies to the shadows where I lifted the exposure +5 EV in Lightroom.

-While recovering detail didn’t seem to give me much better recovery, the image as a whole feels a bit more crisp when shot uncompressed.
+While recovering details didn’t seem to give me much better recovery, the image as a whole feels a bit crisper when shot uncompressed.
+What do you think?

 It seems using both lossless and uncompressed have their advantages.
-While lossless imports into Lightroom 11.91% faster, uncompressed gains an advantage of just being all around a bit more snappier in Lightroom until some serious effects are applies.
+While lossless imports into Lightroom 11.91% faster, uncompressed gains an advantage of just being all-around a bit snappier in Lightroom until some serious effects are applied.

 So I want to say there isn’t any real advantage of using lossless compared to uncompressed with Lightroom.
 Both have their trade-offs.

-However, uncompressed is also about twice the size as lossless.
+Uncompressed is also about twice the size of lossless.
 So you could fit twice as many files on a hard drive.
 But for the landscape and studio photography that works in Photoshop with Tiff or PSD files, this would end up not making any difference as they would probably be working in a 16-bit color space anyway.

 If you know something about shooting Uncompressed vs. Lossless that isn’t shown here, please leave a message in the comments so I can include it in this article.
 Thanks!